 Museums and Activities For Children at Easter

 If you are traveling with your kids you will surely want to know where and when the activities suited for them take place.
 Egg hunting is usually one of the most loved things to do and takes place at different locations like the Royal Palace (where other children events also happen) or at Millesgården art and statue park on Lidingö Island.

 The Vasa Museum also has activities for kids included in the entry fee.
-In 2018 between March 30 and April 8 some of them are:
+In 2018 between some of them were:

 - Från havets djup: a family show (repeating some times during the day) where kids can learn what means to be a maritime archeologist.

 - Bygga, lasta, segla: where kids get to know how the Vasa ship was constructed, what was needed, what seamen brought onboard, etc.

 - Bärga en kanon: where kids will experience how divers managed to go down 30 meters into the Baltic Sea to recover the cannons.
 Every day at 11.